by Ana Hoffman 134 comments

-And with this handy-dandy practical guide with a step-by-step “promotion in motion” plan, neither do you.
+And with this practical step-by-step “promotion in motion” plan, your blog post promotion is within your reach as well.

-Social media is one of the easiest, yet perhaps, one of the most frustrating promotion channels.
+Social media is one of the easiest, yet perhaps, one of the most frustrating ways to promote your blog.

-It’s easy because it takes but a few minutes for you to share your post with your friends/followers.
+It’s easy because it takes but a few minutes to share your post.

 It’s frustrating because you can’t control the results.